20 January 2021

 Financial monitoring and management is an important governance and management function in all organisations with separation of ownership and management.

 In a not-for-profit (NFP), The Board has three main roles in relation to financial monitoring and management:

 - Plan through the approval of budgets.

 - Monitor the financial performance of the organisation to ensure that targets are being met.

 - Respond to financial results and indicators by making informed decisions to maintain the organisation’s financial wellbeing.

 Understanding Financial Reports

-Not-for-profit managers make decisions on a daily basis that are vital to the success of their programs.
-For this reason all managers in the organisation need to understand that there are financial ramifications to all of their program decisions.
+NFP managers make decisions daily that are vital to the success of their programs.
+For this reason, all managers in the organisation need to understand there are financial ramifications to all of their program decisions.

 Appropriate Financial Reports